MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 Remote Desktop Services supports different types of workloads.
 Scale your deployment depending on the expected need of each type of user.

+## Type of Users

-## Knowledge User
+### Knowledge User

-Knowledge users use lightweight applications that may include task such as managing large datasets with productivity apps.
+Knowledge user uses lightweight productivity applications that may include task such as managing large datasets.
 These applications can include Word, Excel and Outlook and Internet Explorer.

-## Knowledge User Plus
+### Knowledge User Plus

 Knowledge user plus uses lightweight browser and productivity applications as well as tasks with multimedia content and software development.

-## Power User
+### Power User

-Power Users use engineering specific and/or graphics application such as CAD and Adobe Photoshop.
+Power user uses engineering specific and/or graphics application such as CAD and Adobe Photoshop.
 There are GPU options for these users who require graphic intensive workloads including video rendering, 3D design, and simulations.

 ## Test Workload